dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 ### 7.4 Create Documentation Setup

+When the user initiates the template, some information like th environment id is not yet present and cannot be registered in the catalog.
+To get full transparency, we need to create a documentation page that will be dynamically created in the github actions workflow and stored in the repository once the environment is created.

+We will use the backstage techdocs feature to create this documentation page.

 Create a folder for the documentation under `confluent-self-service-templates/environment-template/content/docs` and a `mkdocs.yml` file in that folder: